vito-dim/Student-App-Jenkinsfile-Multi-Branch/README.md

-ci-cd of Student-Registry-App witch Jenkinsfile
+ci-cd of Student-Registry-App witch Jenkins-MULTI-STAGE-PIPELINE